volks73/panser/README.md

 $
 ```

-Write data to file instead of STDOUT.
+Write data to file instead of stdout.
 The output file will contain the binary MessagePack data.

 ```bash
 $ echo '{"bool":true,"number":1.234}' | panser -o file.msgpack